Posts

 Image

 It must have been about twenty-five years ago.
-Our colleagues and I had just graduated from university that year and landed jobs at a small travel agency.
-Specializing in Europe, Africa, and the Middle East, the company thoroughly immersed us in the geography, history, tourist attractions, and various local cuisines of Europe through our work.
-Among our colleagues were those who, during their student days, embarked on budget travels abroad, boldly exploring various countries.
-We exchanged experiences, learning from each other, and absorbed knowledge like sponges from our seniors, as we navigated through our daily routines.
-At that time, my role involved researching travel ideas for sales outside by obtaining information from overseas branches.
-Information available domestically required my personal research, compilation, and storage.
-Despite the bursting of the economic bubble about five to six years earlier, Japan still had a thriving population eager for information on l
+I had just graduated from university and landed jobs at a small travel agency.
+The company, which specialised in Europe, Africa, and the Middle East, immersed us thoroughly in the geography, history, tourist attractions, and diverse cuisines of Europe as part of our work.
+Among our team were those who, during their student days, had embarked on budget travels abroad, boldly exploring various countries.
+We exchanged experiences, learning from one another, and absorbed knowledge like sponges from our seniors as we navigated our daily routines.
+At the time, my role involved researching travel ideas for sales by gathering information from overseas branches.
+Domestically available information required my personal effort to research, compile, and organise.
+Despite the economic bubble having burst five or six years earlier, Japan still had a thriving appetite for information on luxury cuisine, fine wines, and high-end resorts.
+In the pre-internet...

 England : The Taste of Forbidden Drink